-- To what extent do the personnel selected have competences and degrees of activity that are suitable for implementing the project? - To what extent is the project's work allocation and time plan realistic? - Is there access to material/data, equipment, research infrastructure and/or other resources that are required for implementing the project? - Does the applicant adequately consider relevant legal and formal requirements for the proposed research, such as ethical permits and guidelines?
+- To what extent do the personnel selected have competences and degrees of activity that are suitable for implementing the project? - To what extent is the project's work allocation and time plan realistic? - To what extent is the collaborative set up of the team well planned? - Is there access to material/data, equipment, research infrastructure and/or other resources that are required for implementing the project? - Does the applicant adequately consider relevant legal and formal requirements for the proposed research, such as ethical permits and guidelines?